tokenshift/mdweb/mdweb.go.md

 		}
 	}

-There are 3 (and a half?) types of directives.
+There are 3 (and a half?) types of directives:

 	func processDirective(directive string) {
 		switch directive {